oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 				* **IP_IS:** Matches if the request originates from an IP address in the `value` field.
 				* **IP_IS_NOT:** Matches if the request does not originate from an IP address in the `value` field.
 				* **HTTP_HEADER_CONTAINS:** The HTTP_HEADER_CONTAINS criteria is defined using a compound value separated by a colon: a header field name and a header field value. `host:test.example.com` is an example of a criteria value where `host` is the header field name and `test.example.com` is the header field value.
 A request matches when the header field name is a case insensitive match and the header field value is a case insensitive, substring match. *Example:* With a criteria value of `host:test.example.com`, where `host` is the name of the field and `test.example.com` is the value of the host field, a request with the header values, `Host: www.test.example.com` will match, where as a request with header values of `host: www.example.com` or `host: test.sub.example.com` will not match.
-				* **IP_IN_LIST:** Matches if the request originates from one of IP addresses contained in the referenced address list.
+				* **IP_IN_LIST:** Matches if the request originates from one of the IP addresses contained in the referenced address list.
 The `value` in this case is OCID of the address list.
 				* **IP_NOT_IN_LIST:** Matches if the request does not originate from any IP address contained in the referenced address list.
 The `value` field in this case is OCID of the address list.
 				* **HTTP_METHOD_IS:** Matches if the request method corresponds to the `value` field.
 The list of available methods: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, `PATCH`
 				* **HTTP_METHOD_IS_NOT:** Matches if the request method does not correspond to the `value` field.
 The list of available methods: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, `PATCH`